 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 A few months ago my family and I attended an orchestra concert held at a local university.
-It was extra special because our 10-year-old grandson played his violin in front of a live audience for the very first time.
+It was extra special because my 10-year-old grandson played his violin in front of a live audience for the very first time.
 He did so well and we are so very proud of him!

 After the concert, my family enjoyed dinner together at a popular local restaurant.
 After studying the menu, I ended up ordering an amazing salad that was loaded with nothing other than green fruits and vegetables.